 But the rest of the bars just have “sugar” in them, and we have no way of knowing how it was made.
 It’s not safe to assume that these bars are vegan.

-Summary: Which Lindt Products Are Vegan?
+Which Lindt Dark Chocolate Bars Are Vegan?

 It comes down to how much of a “risk” you’d like to take.